crispinalan/tikicalendar/README.md

 [Flutter](https://flutter.dev/) is another open-source cross-platform graphical user interface software development kit which has been created by Google.
 It is currently being used by Canonical to build a new [Ubuntu desktop installer](https://9to5linux.com/ubuntu-will-get-a-brand-new-desktop-installer-using-flutter) to replace Ubiquity.
 The [Pangolin](https://github.com/dahliaOS/pangolin_desktop/) desktop user interface is written in Flutter.
 Flutter includes [two components](https://docs.flutter.dev/resources/faq), an engine and the Dart framework.
 The engine uses multiple software components with many dependencies.
 Although the Flutter framework requires only one [license](https://github.com/flutter/flutter/blob/master/LICENSE) the Dart packages have their own license requirements.
 Consequently, I decided not to use the Flutter toolkit.

+One other option is [Electron](https://github.com/electron/electron) which has an [MIT license](https://github.com/electron/electron/blob/main/LICENSE).
+The Electron framework lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
+It is based on [Node.js](https://nodejs.org/en/) and [Chromium](https://www.chromium.org/chromium-projects/).
+Application such as [Visual Studio Code](https://code.visualstudio.com/) are built with Electron.
+It is basically a framwwork which allows developers to create a desktop application using web technologies which is  wrapped inside a Chromium browser and distributed as a native application.
+Electron integrates with the underlying operating system.
+With Linux it uses Gtk under the bonnet.

 ## Gtk4 Depreciations